matthewubundi/resonate/docs/README.md

 # Documentation

-This directory contains all project documentation for the Identity Preserver application.
+This directory contains all project documentation for the Resonate application.

 ## 📚 Available Documentation